HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Experiments

 \subsection{Comparison with the State-of-the-Art}

 In this section, we compare our baseline model with previous state-of-the-art methods, namely Animate Anyone~\cite{hu2023animate}, Magic-animate~\cite{xu2023magicanimate} and Champ~\cite{zhu2024champ}.
 As animate anyone is not open-sourced, we use a third-party implementation\footnote{\url{https://github.com/MooreThreads/Moore-AnimateAnyone}}.
 We use the official implementations for other two methods.
-As shown in Tab.~\ref{tab:tiktok}, although our method is trained on videos with moving cameras, it is still able generate high-quality static camera videos on TikTok dataset and achieves best performance in all metrics due to our precise camera control ability.
-For human videos with camera movement on our test set, previous methods commonly do not consider the camera condition, so they struggle to produce natural videos with camera movements.
+As shown in Tab.~\ref{tab:tiktok}, although our method is trained on videos with moving cameras, it is still able generate high-quality static camera videos on TikTok and UBC-Fashion dataset and achieves best performance in almost all metrics due to our precise camera control ability.
+For human videos with camera movement on our test set shown in Tab.~\ref{tab:landscape-portrait}, previous methods commonly do not consider the camera condition, so they struggle to produce natural videos with camera movements.
 Such result could be observed from both reconstruction metrics like SSIM, PSNR, and LPIPS and generation metrics like FID and FVD.
+In our training set, we found that the performance could be further improved upon Animate Anyone's training recipe by increasing the effective batch size from $8 \times 8 = 64$ to $4 \times 8 \times 8 = 256$ through gradient accumulation, while maintaining 30,000 iterations in stage 1 training.
+This enhancement suggests our dataset's superior scale and diversity. \tabUser \tabCamera

-\figQualtiative {\bf User-study.} We also conduct a user-study to compare our method with previous methods, as shown in Tab~\ref{tab:user}.
+{\bf User-study.} We also conduct a user-study to compare our method with previous methods, as shown in Tab.~\ref{tab:user}.
 We collect 2 videos from Tiktok test set and 8 videos from our test set, and compare our results with other three methods' results as a ranking question with 4 options.
 A total of 20 participants take part in our user study and we assign 3, 2, 1 points for the first, second and third method respectively.
 The final average score is normalized by total points, so the upper bound of this metric is 0.5.
-We conclude the average points and top-1 preference of each method in Tab~\ref{tab:user}, which shows a dominate advantage (0.44 points and 0.73 top-1 preference) over previous methods due to their artifacts in appearance, human pose and camera movements.
+We conclude the average points and top-1 preference of each method in Tab.~\ref{tab:user}, which shows a dominate advantage (0.44 points and 0.73 top-1 preference) over previous methods due to their artifacts in appearance, human pose and camera movements.